accordproject/apap/README.md

 To simplify the implementation of agreement servers and clients, there are libraries or SDKs:

 Development tool SDKs each development tool typically provides a library for integrating agreement servers.
-For example, for JavaScript/TypeScript there is the [agreement client npm module](./src/).
+Generated client code for various platforms is available in the [client](./client/) directory.

+## Reference Implementation

+A reference implementation of the protocol is available in the [server](./server) directory.